Sometimes my 11-year old does this, too.

 Non-conductive items to try are:

-Discover what will work and what won’t to make the piano keys work.
+Kids will discover what will work and what won’t to make the piano keys work.
 For example, we found out that a stuffed bear doesn’t work but a fork and quarter do work.

 2. Now turn your keyboard into a sound machine.